Principal Investigator: Alireza Pourreza

 Project Sponsor: Almond Board of California

-We have successfully tested the first prototype of the Spray Backstop at the Nickels Soil Lab.
-The backstop structure is able to effectively block the spray cloud that passes the tree tops.
-Using a Spray Backstop system will allow growers to continue to adjust sprayers with more air and fine droplets that improves spray coverage in the hard-to-reach upper canopy area, while helping manage drift.
+The main goal of this proposal was to develop a spray attachment system that improves the performance of air-assist sprayers in Almond, primarily by reducing spray drift.
+The first prototype of Spray Backstop system developed in this project was able to successfully block the spray cloud that passes the treetops and prevent them from escaping the orchard and becoming drift.
+Using the Spray Backstop system will allow growers to continue to adjust sprayers with more air and fine droplets that improves spray coverage in the hard-to-reach upper canopy area, while helping manage drift.